I’ve said it before and I’ll say it again: I am a very anxious person.

 We hear all the time that fear is the opposite of faith and that fear and faith cannot coexist — and while yes, we should try to dispel fear, we’re not faithless because we feel it.
 In fact, it’s facing fear that makes us courageous!
 If you don’t feel fear, it doesn’t really take courage to do something — it’s the fear that makes an act courageous.

 So instead of beating yourself up for feeling fear, try to acknowledge those feelings and show yourself compassion.
 You can say to yourself, “Yes, I’m afraid and that’s okay.
 It’s natural for me to feel this way and there’s nothing wrong with me.
 Now I’ll try to think of reasons why things will work out.”
-When we tell ourselves we’re foolish or silly for being afraid, we exacerbate the anxiety — on top of being anxious about an event or situation, we’re now anxious about our anxiety!
+When we tell ourselves we’re foolish or silly for being afraid, we exacerbate the anxiety — on top of being anxious about an event or situation, we’re now anxious about being anxious!
 We don’t want to feel stupid, so we tell ourselves franticly to stop worrying — and that only makes it worse.
 On the flip side, by being kind to ourselves, we’re issuing ourselves comfort and understanding — something we so desperately need when we’re feeling fearful and anxious.

 Try not to beat yourself up for being afraid.
 It’s totally natural to feel that way and it doesn’t mean you are faithless.
 Acknowledge those feelings and try to move on the best you can, understanding that trying to move forward even when you do feel afraid shows incredible faith!